rdagumampan/yuniql-web/content/docs/how-yuniql-works.md

 +++
 title = "How Yuniql Works"
-description = "Understand the design principles, ways of working and internals of yuniql." bref = "yuniql is data platform devops tool.
-Schema versioning and database migration is one of its core capabilities.
-Understand its internals here." weight = 10 draft = false toc = false
+description = "Understand the design principles, ways of working and internals of yuniql." bref = "Understand the design principles, the ways of working and internals of yuniql." weight = 10 draft = false toc = false